 The real strength of the Mojave is in the optics.
 Leupold have a proprietary nitrogen purging process, and along with the mirror coated lenses the result is image quality that’s very hard to match.

-This is a huge advantage around dusk and dawn; when other 10×42 binos struggle the Leupolds still deliver a bright, sharp picture.
+This is a huge advantage around dusk and dawn; when other 10×42 binos struggle the Leupolds still deliver a bright, sharp picture with optimal eye relief.

 3. Vortex Optics Viper HD